 - IoT technologies and innovations (semantics and ontologies, digital twins, IoT and edge, IoT and AI among others);

 - IoT for a better life, including digital and green transformation and eHealth;

 - Horizontal ETSI IoT standards for the vertical business sectors.

 The ETSI IoT Week is an excellent opportunity to network with other IoT stakeholders and actively contribute to the shaping of future IoT solutions and standards.

-OntoCommons will take part in the event with a joint session with EU-IoT on Tuesday 4th October 2022 at 16:00 CEST titled "EU-IoT and OntoCommons Workshop Ontological interoperability and standardisation: Recommendations and application of ontologies in cross-domain scenarios".
+OntoCommons will take part in the event with a joint session with EU-IoT on Tuesday 4th October 2022 at 16:00 CEST titled "EU-IoT and OntoCommons Workshop Ontological interoperability and standardisation: Recommendations and application of ontologies in cross-domain scenarios" (DOWNLOAD THE PRESENTATION).

 The two projects will share the outcomes and lesson learned from the recent "EU-IoT and OntoCommons workshop" on the role of ontologies in providing semantic interoperability to enable machines to interpret and infer knowledge from different data sets.

 Since ontologies are often vendor or protocol-based, building universal ontologies or addressing mechanisms that can support an adequate interconnection across different ontologies is time-consuming and error-prone.
 Therefore, this presentation shares recommendations that can facilitate a better deployment of ontological interoperability across different vertical domains.